 What Is The Difference Between Salt And Sugar In Terms Of Reducing Coffee Bitterness?

-Salt and sugar are both common ingredients used to reduce bitterness in coffee, but they work in different ways and have different effects on the overall flavor profile of the coffee.
+Salt and sugar are both common ingredients that can reduce bitterness in coffee, but they work in different ways and have different effects on the overall flavor profile of the coffee.

 Salt